leandronunesdev/beer_empire/README.md

 # Install the dependencies
 $ npm install

-# Execute the aplication on development mode
+# Execute the application on development mode
 $ npm start

 # The server will start on port:3000 - access <http://localhost:3000>